Roopakvignesh/Roopakvignesh/README.md

 - 👋 Hi, I’m @Roopakvignesh
-- 👀 I’m interested in Cybersecurity (ethical), Development (python).
+- 👀 I’m a Developer (python).
-- 🌱 I’m currently learning Python, Ethical hacking.
+- 🌱 I’m currently learning Python full stack (seeking experience).
-- 📫 How to reach me Gmail: roopakfaster500@gmail.com
+- 📫 How to reach me
-- 😄 Pronouns: ...
-- ⚡ Fun fact: Yes means YES No means NO can't youuu understand...!
+- Gmail: roopakfaster500@gmail.com

 <!---
 Roopakvignesh/Roopakvignesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.